ikrima/gamedevguide/contents/guides/ue4guide/wip/graphics-development/custom-passes-extensions/Custom Stencil Notes.md

 - Don't switch depth comparison direction

-- Discard + depth writes OFF =&gt; still keeps EarlyZ on
+- Discard + depth writes OFF => still keeps EarlyZ on

-- \[earlydepthstencil\] + discard + depth writes =&gt; color will be discarded but depth will get writtten (bc it already got written to in the earlyz test phase before the pixel shader)
+- \[earlydepthstencil] + discard + depth writes => color will be discarded but depth will get writtten (bc it already got written to in the earlyz test phase before the pixel shader)

 Resources: